K546152/debian-dwm-bootstrap/README.md

 # Start DWM

-Once the script is done, type in `startx` in the terminal to start DWM.
+Once the script is done, the script should auto start into DWM, if not, type in `startx` in the terminal to start DWM.

+# Wallpaper
+I set wallpaper to the `debian.jpg` in the repo.

+Set the wallpaper to whatever you liek using `feh --bg-fill /path/to/your/image.jpg`.

+# DWM Patches
+Feel free to patch your DWM visting [DWM Patches](https://dwm.suckless.org/patches/).